Wishmaster Spell HUD

 From the HUD

-1. Click on the name of the spell you wish to cast.
+1. Click the name of the spell you want to cast.

-2. Select the target you wish to cast on from the drop-down menu.
+2. Select the target from the dropdown menu.

 The Camera

-When selecting the CAMERA option, the system will attempt to cast the spell directly in front of whatever your camera is focused on.
+When using the CAMERA option, spells cast directly in front of where your camera is focused.

 Using Commands